Clearing London's air

 London's air quality

 We've already made a lot of progress on London's air quality problem, but there's still more work to do.
 The volume of road traffic in London makes it one of the most polluted places in the UK.

 How road transport harms our health

-Road vehicles are the main cause of London's air pollution.
-They produce around half of all nitrogen oxides and emit tiny particles - like small bits of rubber and metal - too small to see with the naked eye - into the air we breathe.
+Road vehicles are the single biggest cause of London's air pollution.
+They produce around half of all nitrogen oxides and emit tiny particles of rubber and metal - too small to see with the naked eye - into the air we breathe.